techidaily/site-games-able/source/_posts/weighing-cost-against-nitros-rewards.md

  The main commodities Discord sells with its payment plans are customization and personalization.
 Even with a Basic plan, you can use custom emojis, stickers, sounds (for Nitro users), Super Reactions, and video backgrounds and wear a Nitro badge on your profile.
 It seems to prioritize making you stand out in any community you join.

- Meanwhile, users with Nitro can create really cool themes and[customize their Discord profiles with colors, banners](https://www.makeuseof.com/how-to-customize-discord-profile-color-banner/) , and animated images.
+ Meanwhile, users with Nitro can create really cool themes and [customize their Discord profiles with colors, banners](https://www.makeuseof.com/how-to-customize-discord-profile-color-banner/) , and animated images.
 These help you stand out and give your online visage more personality.
 And you can even create custom server profiles and wear different profiles depending on what server you’re in.
 Nitro also lets you change your general Discord color to a custom color instead of the default light or dark mode.

  Let’s also not forget the server boosts that come with getting Nitro.
 They can make your server stand out with a custom profile, more emoji slots, a server banner, and an animated server icon.